 It was trade with the Dwarrow of Das Eklachen that ensured Juraedon's survival.
-It was the incoming fur trade dealt in by brave Jelunese merchants who dared to face the Altaic Front that gave Juraedon the strength to maintain its city in the bitter north.
-But tragedy struck when the dragon Gaorung turned the Kingdom of Das Eklachen asunder, and the Dwarrow fled their ancestral homes to reside in the larger and more powerful sister kingdom of Das Belchara.
-The cycle went on, and Juraedon was on the brink of dissolution.
-The city-state of Kilae grew in importance and founded its own feudal state of Kilae that composed of all of the Isthmus of Isim.
+It was the incoming fur trade dealt in by brave Jelunese merchants who dared to face the Altaic Country that gave Juraedon the strength to maintain its city in the bitter north.
+But tragedy struck when the dragon Gaorung overthrew the Kingdom of Das Eklachen, and the VolKernen and EkLachen fled their ancestral homes.
+They either went to find refuge in their sister kingdom of Das Belchara, or to hide in the caves of the Mountains of Das EkLachen.
+Juraedon came to the brink of dissolution.
+The city-state of Kilae grew in importance and founded its own feudal state, composed of all the Isthmus of Isim.
 Perhaps it was Kilae's friendship that kept Juraedon's place in the world afloat.

 The Blood Wars and Magic